RECOMM CO., LTD. 2Q Earnings Preview

 • Prior Quarter:

-Inventory of JPY 2,892M (+JPY 486M vs. prior fiscal year-end).
-Primarily driven by merchandise increases at Malaysian and Singaporean subsidiaries.
+Inventory reached JPY 2,892M (+JPY 486M vs. prior FY-end), primarily driven by merchandise increases at Malaysian and Singaporean subsidiaries.
 Operating cash flow was a significant outflow of negative JPY 386M

-The balance between inventory digestion through AI server/storage delivery progression and additional inventory burden from Lumitron subsidiarization
+Balance between inventory drawdown from AI server/storage deliveries and incremental inventory burden from Lumitron subsidiarization

 • Key Metrics:

 2Q-end inventory turnover days (approximately 90 days at 1Q-end, our estimate).
-A swing to positive operating cash flow would be an important signal reinforcing full-year guidance credibility
+A return to positive operating cash flow would be a critical signal reinforcing full-year guidance credibility

 5. DX Segment Structural Transformation: AI Agent Business Monetization Timeline